VI. The Seclusion Era: Muggles

-One of the enduring beauties of the wizarding world’s Seclusion has been the generous advantage that it has showered upon the mundane development of science, technology, and the evolution of human thought.
+One of the enduring beauties of the wizarding world’s Seclusion has been the generous endorsement that it has showered upon the mundane development of science, technology, and the evolution of human thought.
 This is a beauty which the Ministry of Magic has been at considerable pains to cultivate insofar as it has ultimately worked to the overall perceived benefit of the wizarding world.
 It serves as the clearest practical demonstration of the concept of “enlightened self-interest” as one is likely to find anywhere in the Potterverse.

 Possibly one of the only such examples readily accessible to the wizarding mindset.

 In the first place; about ten minutes after the wizarding world slammed the door, Muggles were making accurate scientific observations of the operation of the natural world.
 Observations which included no tampering on the part of some loopy wizard who wanted rainbows for his daughter’s wedding regardless of whether the sun was shining from the correct direction to produce rainbows or not.
 There was no contamination of scientific experiments by some self-centered magical who doesn’t happen to bloody care whether this is the way the world works naturally or not, so long as it does what he wants it to do, when he wants it to do it.
 The scientific process was now largely unimpeded by magic — the “anti-science”.